 Use of Contrast: Contrast should be viewed as closely related to white space.
 Both originate from the same family tree, but each one brings its own unique properties and features.
 You can, and should, experiment with both contrast and white space together.
 When combined, they have the potential to create an incredible one-two visual punch.
 More often than not, the contrast will be applied via a change in the data color scheme.
 This change, likely to be focused on a “point of emphasis” element, is intended to draw the viewer’s attention to a specific and important data detail.
 Simple color and design variations will enhance the information gathering process and allow for an efficient, focused and comfortable data experience.

 In order to properly analyze the role of data within a specific dashboard, everyone from the CEO to a first-year product salesperson needs to understand the notion of context.
 Data analyses and visual representations lacking data context will be limited in their utility and ROI.
 It is normal for data points to generate more questions than answers.
-However, data observers should be fully informed nonetheless.
+However, data observers should be fully informed, nonetheless.
 For example, if a dashboard is monitoring product marketing effectiveness, and one of the data points included is total sales, this data point will be useless without knowing the measurement time frame.
 Is it this week?
 This month?
 This quarter?
 This fiscal year?
 Absent time-specific context, it is next to impossible to know the intended significance of the data.
 Also, answer yourself if you additionally need to develop KPI scorecards to update information on a periodical basis only.

 A second but equally important part of the context is the currency.
-Selected data metrics must be up-to-date in order to reflect current trends and challenges.
-If not, there is almost no point to any analysis.
+Selected data metrics must be up to date in order to reflect current trends and challenges.
+If not, there is almost no point in any analysis.
 Data arriving at the party out of date creates a margin of analysis error that is a slippery slope.